Best Places To Live In London On An Affordable Budget

 CategoryPercentage

-People who used a Lifetime ISA to buy their first home9%
+Lifetime ISA customers who redeemed their savings to help buy their first property.9%

 London Neighborhoods That Match Your Lifestyle